Yeah... What he said.note Also, they didn't translate Ryuketsu...

 Many Latin terms, especially abbreviations (e.g., i.e.,etc.), are commonly used by English speakers, presumably because they sound cool.
 The legal world is rife with these: de jure, de facto, habeas corpus...
 There's also the graduation honor cum laude, which is invariably pronounced incorrectly.

-This trope is averted, however, with pietas, which students are told not to translate.
+This trope is averted, however, with the Roman virtue of pietas, which students are told not to translate.
 The definition of the concept is roughly a paragraph long (at its shortest).

 This is not unusual for any religion with an important holy book.
 While most common in Islam, Jews are generally expected to learn Hebrew.
 Given that the Old and New Testament were written in different languages, this is less common in Christianity.
 Generally speaking, Christians treat Bible translations as they would treat translations of anything else.
 As such, they'll only worry about the translation when there is the possibility of a severe misunderstanding of the passage.